 Victoria Jerram Ba (Hons) LRAD RAD RTS

 Victoria started dancing at the age of four at her local ballet school in Kent, before gaining a place at The Royal Academy of Dance in 2015.
 Three years later, she graduated with a Ba (Hons) in Ballet Education (2:1) as well as achieving The Licentiate of The Royal Academy of Dance.
 During her time as a dance student, Victoria performed at venues such as Disneyland Paris and The Royal Albert Hall.
 She has experience teaching not only in the private sector, but in the public and community sectors, teaching A Level Dance and inclusive dance practice.

-Victoria is an enthusiastic, newly qualified teacher with a wealth of independent dance research, who is looking forward to working with the students at The Bristol School of Dancing.
+Victoria is an enthusiastic and committed teacher with a wealth of independent dance research.
+She aims to inspire and pass on her passion for dance to all the students at The Bristol School of Dancing.